markthethomas/raft-badger/README.md

 ![Raft + Badger backend plugin](https://cdn.ifelse.io/images/raft-badger.png)

 This repository provides a storage backend for the excellent [raft package](https://github.com/hashicorp/raft) from Hashicorp.
-Raft is a distributed consensus protocol that has many uses in distributed systems, ranging from fault-tolerant databases to clock synchronization to things like Google's PageRank[^1].
+Raft is a [distributed consensus](https://en.wikipedia.org/wiki/Consensus_(computer_science)) protocol that has many uses in distributed systems, ranging from fault-tolerant databases to clock synchronization to things like Google's PageRank.

 This package exports the `BadgerStore`, which is an implementation of both a `LogStore` and `StableStore` (interfaces used by the raft package for reading/writing logs as part of its consensus protocol).